-Restructures and redundancies can pave the way for positive change for both employers and employees, and how you approach a redundancy (sometime deriving from a TUPE situation) will depend on your experience with these matters: you might have dealt with redundancy of 2 or 3 people before, but when it is 400 is a different thing, for example organisations that often outsource aspects of their business would deal with TUPE issues more frequently than those making their first corporate acquisition.
+Restructures and redundancies can pave the way for positive change for both employers and employees, and how you approach a redundancy (sometimes deriving from a TUPE situation) will depend on your experience with these matters: you might have dealt with the redundancy of 2 or 3 people before, but when it is 400 is a different thing, for example, organisations that often outsource aspects of their business would deal with TUPE issues more frequently than those making their first corporate acquisition.

 Build a project plan and seek professional advice.
 If there are going to be job losses as a result of the transfer ( in case of an acquisition/merger), or significant changes to T&Cs, that’s when it is worth talking to someone.

 Once a redundancy programme is underway, it is vital to minimise the risk of unfair dismissal or other claims by complying with statutory procedures, observing the strict consultation and selection requirements and making the correct payments, this is where most of the issues generally arise from who should be in the section pool? who should conduct assessments? etc.etc.

 Business reorganisations, or restructures, however, may involve the redistribution of work among the same number of employees and therefore this may amount to a proposal to vary employees’ contracts rather than a redundancy situation at law.

 For both redundancies and restructures, it is essential that the employer follows a fair process to avoid claims for unfair dismissal; at the most basic level, it is important to adhere to the correct consultation procedures and timings.

 Employers must consult with employees on an individual basis.
 This usually involves face to face meetings with employees to discuss the employer’s proposals.
 For redundancy consultation this would usually include:

 - the business reasons for the proposal,

 - the proposed pool of employees at risk of redundancy,